kevinkaske/pooch/README.md

 this migration.

 ###Controllers and Views
-Ok.
+Ok...
 We have a place to store the dogs that are in the dog pound.
 How are we going to allow people to view, add, and update these dogs?
 We need to create a dogs controller and views to go along with those views.

 Create a blank text document at controllers/dogs_controller.php.
 In this file put the following code: